 Understanding IP Ratings In LED Lighting For Your Home

-So, how do we assess what lighting is for indoors and what can go out doors?
+How do we assess what lighting is for indoors and what can go outdoors?

 IP Ratings in Interior Lighting